REQUEST AN APPOINTMENT!

-Cardio@Home communication may be via phone calls, texting, video or email.
+Cardio@Home communication may be via phone calls, texting or email.
 These frequent non-face-to-face visits could help reduce the need for you to come to the clinic for an in-person visit.
-For example, one of the programs can allow you to have a video session to review a new medication that was prescribed for you, rather than coming to the clinic for a visit.
+For example, you may have the option of a phone call to review a new medication that was prescribed for you, rather than coming to the clinic for a visit.

 We work closely with each patient to develop a unique and personalized care plan to address your needs and manage your care based on your medical history and conditions.
 In addition to complete care coordination with your other healthcare providers, Cardio@Home offers the convenience of having open communication to allow us to better manage your care while keeping you at home.
 Patients can call their Cardio@Home team through a designated phone number at any time for things such as worsening symptoms, medication refills or assistance with getting an appointment with another health care provider.
 Cardio@Home is designed to be your one-stop-shop in health care.

 Cardio@Home offers many benefits to patients which include:

 Your doctor may recommend that you enroll in one of the Cardio@Home programs at your clinic visit.
 However, you may also request to be enrolled at any time, as long as you have seen a CIS physician within one year.
 The Cardio@Home team will evaluate whether you qualify for the program.
 If you qualify, you will be asked to give written or verbal consent.
 Next, an initial visit will be scheduled to discuss the program and answer any questions you may have.

 WHO CAN BE ENROLLED IN CHRONIC CARE MANAGEMENT?